mgogic/kura/kura/org.eclipse.kura.rest.device.provider/doc/DeviceRESTApiDocumentation.md

 * **Notes:**

-    Currently method returns immediately with success.
+    Currently, method returns immediately with success.
 No operation is actually performed.

 ## Method : Disconnect device
 Disconnect device at protocol level